sentrysoftware/metricshub/metricshub-doc/src/site/markdown/connector-design-guide/general-form.md

 ## Connector Directory

 The connector directory defines the location of the connector files.
-As best practice, each connector has its own directory.
+As best practice, each connector has its own directory that will contain the connector and its embedded files.

+All connector directories are to be placed in the "MetricsHub/connectors" directory for them to be exploited by MetricsHub.

 ## Children Pages